 What Wines Go Well With Fish?

-To understand wine pairing you need to understand the structure of wine.
+To understand wine pairing you need to understand the structure of the wine.
 Every wine has different characteristics such as alcohol level, sweetness, tannin, and acidity.
-To think of wine characteristics as “flavor” ingredients it becomes easier to pair them with food.
+Thinking of wine characteristics as “flavor” ingredients makes it easier to pair them with food.

-We asked Thomas Hill Organics’ Chef Kurt to guest blog and share his wine pairing expertise with us.
+We asked Thomas Hill Organics’ Chef Chris to guest blog and share his wine pairing expertise with us.

 What Type of Wine to Pair with Fish – Red or White?

 When it comes to the type of wine that goes well with fish, it is usually recommended to stick with white.
-Red wines tend to pair better with red meats due to the more aggressive tannins found in red wines.
+Red wines tend to pair better with red meats due to the more aggressive tannins found in them.
 However, if the dish uses a sauce, this thinking can change.

 For example, bold red wine with aggressive tannins would go well with slow-cooked meats like braised short ribs.
 Also, meat cooked with a sweet marinade, barbecued ribs for instance.
-The sweetness of the sauce will enhance the acidity of the wine, make it taste fresher.
+The sweetness of the sauce will enhance the acidity of the wine, and make it taste fresher.

 To pair red wine with fish, look for something with lower tannins like a lively Grenache or a soft Pinot Noir.
 These lighter reds will also hold up to a sweet fresh tomato and fennel sauce.

 What Type of Fish to Pair with White Wines

-When it comes to pairing white wine with fish there are four groups of textures and flavors that you want to keep in mind.
+Deciding upon what white wine to pair with fish there are four groups of textures and flavors that you want to keep in mind.
 It is wise to think in terms of substance and weight when pairing.
 A delicate fish will go well with a lighter white wine and a heavy fish will pair better with a richer for full-bodied wine.